 Date Written: April 30, 2018

-This Article challenges the current judicial and scholarly consensus.
-Drawing upon extensive historical research, it shows that both the original meaning of the Seat of Government Clause and 170 years of historical practice make clear that Article III’s judicial protections apply fully to the District.
-It further shows that the various functional justifications typically used to defend adjudication by non-Article III tribunals do not apply to the courts in the capital.
-In short, this Article establishes that the current D.C. local court system is unconstitutional.
+This Article challenges that consensus.
+Drawing upon research into the original meaning of the Seat of Government Clause and nineteenth-century historical practice, it shows that Article III’s judicial protections were long believed to apply to the District.
+In addition, it demonstrates that the various functional justifications for non-Article III adjudication do not apply to courts in the nation’s capital.
+In short, this Article shows that D.C.’s local court system is very likely unconstitutional.

 For the thousands of individuals who go before non-Article III tribunals in the District each year, this conclusion should be significant in its own right, as the right to an Article III judge has long been viewed as an essential constitutional protection.
 Indeed, the modern history of the D.C. court system reveals the troubling influence of crime and race on Congress’s decision to create non-Article III courts in the capital.
 But the historical research presented in this Article also has broader implica-tions outside the seat of government.
 Most directly, it suggests a new limit on Congress’s power to create non-Article III tribunals.
 And more broadly, it offers new substantive and methodological insights about the scope of Article III.

 Suggested Citation: Suggested Citation